Engineer of the Year Awards

 - Industry Engineer of the Year Award

 - K-12 STEM Engineering Teacher of the Year Award

 - Washington Society of Professional Engineers (WSPE) – Professional Engineer of the Year Award

 Each Society may Nominate one candidate for each Award.

 The following award recipients were honored at the most recent Awards Banquet in February.

-Professor Jeffrey W. Berman, Ph.
-D., University of Washington, has been selected as the recipient of the 2019 Academic Engineer of the Year Award in recognition of his exceptional career as a structural engineering educator who integrated cutting edge research with engineering design and problem solving.
-His teaching, student advising, publications, lectures, and participation in technical conferences have led to significant advances in the state of earthquake engineering practice.
+Professor Laura N. Lowes, Ph.
+D., University of Washington, has been selected as the recipient of the 2020 Academic Engineer of the Year Award in recognition of her exceptional career as a structural engineering educator who integrated cutting edge research with engineering design and problem solving.
+Her teaching, student advising, publications, lectures, and participation in technical conferences have led to significant advances in the seismic design of structures.